 In the 1970s, sizable groups of feminist and anti-feminist activists made regular trips to Tallahassee to lobby the legislature for and against the ERA.
 Moreover, women from both sides organized rallies, marches, workshops and fundraisers all over the state.

 When the original ratification deadline came in 1979, 35 state legislatures had approved the amendment, Florida not included.
 The ERA was still three states shy of the three-fourths majority needed to amend gender equality to the U.S. Constitution.

 In 1978 NOW organized a 100,000 person march in Washington D.C. demanding an extension on the ratification deadline.
 President Jimmy Carter approved a three year extension.
 In 1982, four of the remaining 15 undecided states, including Florida, declared special legislative sessions to cast their final vote on the ERA.
-The state capitol saw tremendous turnout as both pro and anti-ERA activists threw their remaining energy into the final battle over the ERA.
-The media drew heightened awareness to Florida’s position as a “swing state,” suggesting that the legislature’s final decision on the ERA would be a toss-up.
+The state capitol saw tremendous turnout as both pro and anti-ERA activists threw their remaining energy into the last battle over the ERA.
+The media drew heightened awareness to Florida’s position as a “swing state,” suggesting that the Legislature’s decision on the ERA would be a toss-up.

 Constituents from all over the state and nation wrote letters to Governor Bob Graham and their representatives about the matter.

 Though it was once poised for quick ratification, the ERA met its final snag with the wishy-washy Senate, failing in a final vote of 22-16.